dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 > * `Type -> Type`

 If you don't feel like classifying things, you can always call something an "expression".
-All terms, types, and kinds are expressions.
+All terms, types, and kinds are expressions, too.

 ## `List`s